Daniel Jositsch

-Daniel Reuwen Jositsch (/de-CH/; born 25 March 1965) is a Swiss attorney and politician who currently serves on the Council of States for the Social Democratic Party representing the Canton of Zürich since 2015.
-He previously served on the National Council from 2007 to 2015.
-He briefly served on the Cantonal Council of Zürich before resigning from the post in the fall of 2007.
+Daniel Reuwen Jositsch (/de-CH/; born 25 March 1965) is a Swiss attorney and politician who currently serves on the Council of States for the Social Democratic Party respectively as an independent representing the Canton of Zürich since 2015.
+He previously served on the National Council from 2007 to 2015 and briefly on the Cantonal Council of Zürich in 2007.

 In 2022 and 2023 he declared candidacy for Federal Council but both times was not officially nominated by his party.
+In 2026, Jositsch was not supported in another candidacy for Council of States, an office he held since 2015, by his party.
+On 4 June 2026, Jositisch announced candidacy as an independent opposing the nominee of the Social Democrats, Jacqueline Badran.

 Early life and education

-Jositsch was born 25 March 1965 in Zürich, Switzerland to Peter Jositsch, an engineer and Edith (née Korek) Jositsch, a homemaker.
+Jositsch was born 25 March 1965 in Zurich, Switzerland, to Peter Jositsch, an engineer, and Edith Jositsch (née Korek), into a Swiss Jewish family.

 He is of Ashkenazi Jewish descent from the Russian Empire on both his paternal and maternal side.
 His paternal great-grandfather, Benjamin Josselowitsch, became a Swiss citizen in 1913 by taking municipal citizenship in Geroldswil.
 There were several variants on the spelling of his last name including Joselowitz and Josselowitsch which were both germanized to Jositsch at a later stage.
 Upon his election campaign for Council of States, Jositsch stated the following about his origins:

 My great-grandfather came from Ukraine to Switzerland in the 19th century, Jositsch explained on occasion of an interview, his Jewish roots are important.
 I feel connected to this tradition.
 Although the Judaism does not define my everyday life, but as a parliamentarian I take myself to the interests of the Jewish minority.